hpcleuven/jupyterhub-doc/software_installation.md

   ```
   Rscript -e 'IRkernel::installspec(prefix="${VSC_HOME}/.local/", name="r41env", displayname="r41env")'
   ```
-4. Connect to JupyterHUB and verify if you can find your newly created R environment in the kernel list.
+4. Connect to JupyterHub and verify if you can find your newly created R environment in the kernel list.